Algoroy27/GRC/docs/current-state.md

 ### Vulnerability Management
 - Uses Qualys vulnerability scanner on an ad-hoc basis.
 - No formal vulnerability management program.
-- Many high and severe vulnerabilities reported by Qualys.
+- Many high and severe vulnerabilities were reported by Qualys.

 ### Risk Management
 - Financial risk activities are performed by a risk team.